Andrew Sendejo: 2016

 On March 5, 2016, the Minnesota Vikings signed Sendejo to a four-year, $16 million contract that includes $3.95 million guaranteed.

-On September 18, 2016, Sendejo collected a season-high 11 combined tackles (nine solo) during a 17–14 against the Green Bay Packers in Week 2.
+On September 18, 2016, Sendejo collected a season-high 11 combined tackles (nine solo) during a 17–14 win against the Green Bay Packers in Week 2.
 In Week 5, he made six combined tackles, a pass deflection, and an interception in the Vikings' 31–13 win against the Houston Texans.
 The following game, Sendejo deflected a pass and made an interception during a 21–10 loss at the Philadelphia Eagles in Week 7.
 He was inactive for the Vikings' Week 8 loss at the Chicago Bears after injuring his ankle the previous week.
 On December 31, 2016, the Minnesota Vikings placed Sendejo on injured reserve due to a knee injury he sustained in practice.
 Sendejo finished the 2016 season with 69 combined tackles (45 solo), four pass deflections, two fumble recoveries, two interceptions, and was credited with half a sack in 14 games and 14 starts.
 Sendejo earned an overall grade of 78.6 from Pro Football Focus in 2016.